paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 The method is useful in settings where pre-shared keys are undesirable or infeasible, and where direct key distribution or key wrapping introduces operational concerns.
 It enables the use of HMAC-based signatures that can be validated solely with information embedded in a JWS.

-A primary motivation for this work is to enable HMAC signature validation from information contained within an {{SD-JWT}}, mirroring capabilities available in credential formats like {{mdoc MSO}}.
+A primary motivation for this work is to enable HMAC signature validation from information contained within an {{SD-JWT}}, mirroring capabilities available in credential formats like {{ISO-18013-5}}.

 # Conventions and Definitions